scalabli/quo/docs/commands.rst

         list of all return values in chain mode, or the single return value in case of non chained commands.

--   The return value is bubbled through from the :meth:`Context.invoke` and :meth:`Context.forward` methods.
+-   The return value is bubbled through from the :meth:`Clime.invoke` and :meth:`Clime.forward` methods.
 This is useful in situations where you internally want to call into another command.

 -   quo does not have any hard requirements for the return values and